 - Red pepper flakes/cayenne powder/chili powder to taste (optional)

 - 1 bay leaf

 - Salt and pepper to taste

 - 2 cans (16 oz.) navy/cannellini beans, drained

-- Combine the chicken, onions, garlic, celery, green chilies, oregano, cumin and bay leaf in a 6-quart slow cooker.
-Stir to mix
+- Combine the chicken, onions, garlic, celery, green chilies, oregano, cumin and bay leaf in a 6 qt. slow cooker.
+Stir to mix.

-- Puree/mash 1 can of beans and mix it with the chicken broth.
-Pour in chicken broth mixture with the chicken
+- Puree or mash 1 can of beans and mix it with the chicken broth.
+Add it to the slow cooker.
+Season with salt and pepper.

-- Remove chicken and shred into bite-sized pieces with two forks.
-Add pulled chicken back into the soup and remove bay leaf
+- Remove chicken and shred it into bite-sized pieces with two forks.
+Add pulled chicken back into the soup and remove the bay leaf.

 - Do a taste check and add more seasonings if needed.

 - Stir in the other can of beans, cover and cook until warmed through, about 10 minutes.